 We are proud of our long history and of our position at the heart of the village community of Farrington Gurney.
 We have served the village since 1852 when the original schoolroom accommodated the whole school.
 The main building, which was extended in 1894, retains many original and historically interesting features such as a large fireplace and numerous inscriptions, most of which remain as valid today as in the 19th century!
-As a small village school, the school roll is low, currently numbering around 90 children between the ages of 4 and 11.
-We usually expect an intake close to our capacity of 15 in Reception.
+As a small village school, the our school roll is usually around 90 children between the ages of 4 and 11.
+Our Published Admission Number for Reception is 15.

 The school enjoys an attractive setting in the village overlooking the playing fields and pleasant surrounding countryside.
 The premises comprise of two principal classroom blocks.
 The first of these houses the Reception children in one classroom with the Year 1 and 2 in the other, as well as a lunch servery.
-This building was rebuilt just over 10 years ago.
+This building was rebuilt just over 15 years ago.
 The Key Stage 2 classes are situated in the original Victorian building, which was fully refurbished in 2013 creating bigger teaching spaces for our larger classes.
-All children are taught using new touchscreens, with laptop banks that enable whole classes to access individual computers for every pupil in their lessons.
-There is a small group room, which doubles up as our library, which is situated off the playground.
+All children are taught using the latest interactive whiteboards.
+We are extremely well stocked with technology, having 64 chromebooks for children's use in lessons.
+In addition to the main classrooms, we have a separate teaching room for either year group or small intervention use.